alphaGem/ada-prosperity3-backtest/README.md

 3. The backtester may also overestimate your performance, because of overfitting or other reasons.

+According to our available data (n<10), the website result in the tutorial round seems to be around 110%-140% of the result of this backtester.
+You can take 125% as an estimation.

 #### TODO List

 - [x] Generate log files that are compatible with the log files from the website backtest.